MyPersonalProjects-hehe/Travel-Forum/README.md

 Since it is challenging to find up-to-date information about Angular's updates, I welcome any advice or suggestions, especially from those with Angular experience. 📚 <br/>

+<h1>Due to security measures content uploading/deleting is denied!
+Functionality can be granted at any time!</h1>

 <h2> Functionalities 🛠️</h2>